How Your Dental Visit Can Prevent or Detect Cancer

 encontrar mi

-An oral cancer screening exam is more than looking around your mouth.
-Your dentist will look at and feel your face, neck, lips, mouth, tongue, thyroid gland, salivary glands, and lymph nodes.
+During your oral cancer screening exam, your dentist will look at and feel your face, neck, lips, mouth, tongue, thyroid gland, salivary glands, and lymph nodes.
 If you have dentures or partials, they should be taken out so that your whole mouth can be checked.

-You should be aware of the signs of oral cancers and tell your healthcare provider if you have any.
-Many of these can be caused by non-cancerous (benign) conditions, but you should still visit your healthcare provider for further testing.
+Below are the signs and symptoms of oral cancer.
+Tell your provider if you have any of these changes listed below.
+Many of these can be caused by non-cancerous (benign) conditions, but you should still visit your provider for more testing.

 - A sore that bleeds easily or does not heal.